BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey

-Blazars emit a double-peaked multiwavelength spectral energy distribution \citep[SED, see, e.g.,][their Fig.~1]{middei:2022}, which is often modeled by two log-parabola components \citep[][and references therein]{massaro:2006,hinton:2009,madejski:2016,krauss:2016}.
+Blazars emit a double-peaked multiwavelength spectral energy distribution \citep[SED; see, e.g.,][their Fig.~1]{middei:2022}, which is often modeled by two log-parabola components \citep[][and references therein]{massaro:2006,hinton:2009,madejski:2016,krauss:2016}.
 The low-energy peak originates from synchrotron emission of electrons (and possibly positrons) in the relativistic jets \citep[e.g.,][]{marscher:1985}.
 The peak of this emission component is typically located between the radio and the optical bands \citep{fossati:1998}.
-In contrast, the high-energy component, with the highest level of emission in the $\gamma$ rays, can be explained with leptonic, hadronic, or lepto-hadronic models \citep{bottcher:2013}.
+In contrast, the high-energy component, with the highest level of emission in the $\gamma$ rays, can be explained using leptonic, hadronic, or lepto-hadronic models \citep{bottcher:2013}.
 In the leptonic scenario, the jet is assumed to consist of electrons and positrons.
-Photons inverse Compton scatter off of the relativistic electrons/positrons in the jet to higher energies.
-The up-scattered photons could originate from the same population of synchrotron photons \citep[Synchrotron Self Compton radiation; SSC;][]{ginzburg:1965,rees:1967,jones:1974,maraschi:1992,dermer:1993,bloom:1996} or other photon fields such as thermal emission from the accretion disk, the broad line region or the torus \citep[External Compton; EC;][and references therein]{sikora:1994,ghisellini:1996,finke:2016}.
-In hadronic models, the high-energy peak would be produced exclusively by relativistic protons \citep[e.g.,][]{mannheim:1992,mannheim:1993,mucke:2001,mucke:2003}.
-Here, proton-photon interactions produce pions.
+Photons inverse Compton scatter off of the relativistic electrons and positrons in the jet to higher energies.
+The up-scattered photons could originate from the same population of synchrotron photons \citep[synchrotron self-Compton radiation; SSC;][]{ginzburg:1965,rees:1967,jones:1974,maraschi:1992,dermer:1993,bloom:1996} or other photon fields, such as thermal emission from the accretion disk, the broad line region or the torus \citep[external Compton; EC;][and references therein]{sikora:1994,ghisellini:1996,finke:2016}.
+In hadronic models, the high-energy peak would be produced exclusively by relativistic protons \citep[e.g.,][]{mannheim:1992,mannheim:1993,mucke:2001,mucke:2003}, resulting in pions from proton-photon interactions.
 Neutral pions and their subsequent decay cascades then produce the observable X-ray and $\gamma$-ray photons \citep{liodakis:2020}.
-Letponic and hadronic SED models are able to describe multiwavelength data adequately well due to degeneracies, incomplete multiwavelength coverage, non-simultaneous data, and additional systematic uncertainties \citep[e.g.,][]{bottcher:2013}.
+Leptonic and hadronic SED models are able to describe multiwavelength data adequately well due to degeneracies, incomplete multiwavelength coverage, nonsimultaneous data, and additional systematic uncertainties \citep[e.g.,][]{bottcher:2013}.